 Finance Update – The Curtain FallsOctober 14, 2020

-AMC has announced it would be cashless by year’s end, according to an AP report this morning despite a recent $40 mn stock offering, asset sales and restructuring.
+AMC has announced it would be cashless by year’s end, according to an AP report this morning despite a recent $40 mn stock offering, A stock, commodity, currency, index or any other entity one may trade or invest in. sales and restructuring.
 With movie releases either cancelled, postponed or moved to streaming channels, AMC stock plunged 13% yesterday on the announcement.
 Cinemax is down 8% and Nt’l Cinemedia -9%.

 Meanwhile, Aramco (-0.14%) is reportedly negotiating the sale of some of its pipelines to BlackRock (-0.53%) and others in a deal worth over $10bn due to cash shortages.

 Amazon’s (+0.02%) Prime Day now in effect, Walmart (+1.37%) will be extending its Black Friday deals after Thanksgiving by a day due to pandemic-impelled shopping habits, according to a report in Reuters.

 Apple is down 2.65% after the launch of its iPhone 12 line yesterday.
 And Facebook is up 0.14% after announcing it would ban all anti-vaccine advertisements.